Glowing-Red/Azurelight/README.md

-# Cheat-Sheet-Hub
+# Cheat Hub
-Cheat Sheets for Myself, Me and I
+Cheat Sheets and Templates for Myself, Me and I